amanzi/amanzi/spack/README.md

 ```
 spack install amanzi ^openmpi@4.1.2
 ```
-will install amanzi with the explicit dependence on the module `openmpi/4.1.2-gcc_11.2.0` to which it is associated the spack spec `^openmpi@4.1.2`.
+will install Amanzi with the explicit dependence on the module `openmpi/4.1.2-gcc_11.2.0` to which it is associated the Spack spec `^openmpi@4.1.2`.
 Note that specifying a compiler is not necessary here since it is already taken into account in the module.

 The spec is in the packages.yaml file, see below.